 A sprain is the most common ankle injury.
 Injury may range from minor ligamentous damage to complete tear or avulsion.
-Sprain occurs when stress is applied while the ankle is in an unstable position, causing the the ligaments.
+Sprain occurs when stress is applied while the ankle is in an unstable position, causing the ligaments to overstretch.
+Stresses usually occur during running or walking over uneven surfaces.